Love Songs in the form of the Viennese waltz

 Johannes Brahms (1833–1897)

 Liebeslieder-Walzer (Love Songs), op.
 52 (for choir and piano four-hands)

 Hungarian dances, WoO1 & Waltzes, op.
 39 (for piano four hands)

-Recorded on July 4th 2021 at Helmut List Halle in Graz
+Recorded on 4 July 2021 at the Styriarte Festival in the Helmut List Halle in Graz.

 A production from the House of Styriarte.